About IJ4EU

 Can I nominate someone else?

 Yes.
-You can nominate any cross-border investigative project that fulfills the application requirements.
+You can nominate any cross-border investigative project that fulfils the application requirements.

 -